 2. Kunsthalle Hamburg

-A four-story, cubelike extension, the Galerie der Gegenwart (contemporary gallery), was built in 1996.
-The modern art collection is quite large and especially strong in 20th-century art and greats like Francis Bacon, Munch, Picasso, Warhol, and Yves Klein are on display.
+In 1996, a four-story, cubelike extension known as the Galerie der Gegenwart (Contemporary Gallery) was added.
+This modern art collection is extensive, with notable works by 20th-century greats like Francis Bacon, Edvard Munch, Picasso, Warhol, and Yves Klein on display.

 Directions